Dutchess County Fair & Other Fun New York State Fairs Including Three in NYC

 Approximately three hours by car from midtown Manhattan.

-The Schaghticoke (say that three times fast) Fair is one of the oldest fairs in New York State with lots of opportunities for families to enjoy hands-on animal activities.
+The Schaghticoke (say that three times fast) Fair is one of the oldest fairs in New York State (founded in 1819!) with lots of opportunities for families to enjoy hands-on animal activities.
 Located at the base of the Adirondacks, it's a bit further north than the Dutchess or Columbia County Fairs, and is probably a better weekend than day trip.
 The tractor and pick-up truck pulls, agricultural displays, live entertainment and Saturday night fireworks definitely make for a fun family getaway.

 Long Island Fair – Bethpage, Long Island